trapexit/mergerfs/mkdocs/docs/project_comparisons.md

 Plan9 has the native ability to bind multiple paths/filesystems together to create a setup similar to simplified union filesystem.
-Such bind mounts choose files in a "first found" in the order they are listed similar to mergerfs' `ff` policy.
-Similar, when creating a file it will be created on the first directory in the union.
+Such bind mounts choose files in a "first found" manner based on the order they are configured similar to mergerfs' `ff` policy.
+Similarly, when creating a file it will be created on the first directory in the union.

 Plan 9 isn't a widely used OS so this comparison is mostly academic.